ctsit/redcap_deployment/README.md

 ## Overview

-This repo documents the scripts and tools used by CTS-IT for deployments and upgrades to the CTSI REDCap staging and production instances.
-This repo includes a Vagrant VM on which these tools can be developed and tested.

-This repo also contains the mapping of hooks to specific project id's for the production and staging instances of REDCap at the CTSI.
+This project provides tools for scripted deployments of REDCap instances and the extensions installed within them.
+The tools achieve this through scripted building of packages of the REDCap with extensions and scripted deployment of those packages to hosts.
+The goal of the project is to build packages rapidly and consistently across REDCap version numbers and deployed instances.
+This will reduce the cost of testing, the variability in test environments, and the costs of upgrading REDCap instances.

+Ancillary to this goal, this project provides a local REDCap instance that can be used as an educational REDCap tool and/or a software development test bed.
+You can use this project for any or all of these goals.

 ## Requirements

+### REDCap

 A user of these tools will need to download and provide their own REDCap zip file, downloaded from Vanderbilt.
-This REDCap .zip should be placed in the root folder.
+This REDCap .zip should be placed in the root folder of this project.
 It should not be renamed.

+### Virtual Machine

-This VM requires that Vagrant, VirtualBox, the vagrant-hostsupdater plugin and the vagrant-env plugin be installed on the host system.
+This project provides a virtual machine wherein it hosts the local REDCap instance.
+Creating the virtual machine (VM) the software packages Vagrant, VirtualBox, the vagrant-hostsupdater plugin and the vagrant-env plugin be installed on the host system.

+### Packaging and Deployment

+The packaging and deployment tools are designed to deploy REDCap to Debian Linux hosts.
+They may or may not work with non-Debian REDCap hosts and cannot deploy REDCap to Windows hosts.
+The packaging and deployment tools written using the [Fabric](http://www.fabfile.org/) system.
+Fabric is written in Python, so both Python 2.7 and Fabric must be installed to do packaging and deployment.

+## Installing dependencies

 ### Install Vagrant and Virtual Box